 The Profile System Software installed in the Profile system must be version 2.2 or higher.
-To check the software version installed in your Profile system, open the VrdPanel application and choose Help | About VdrPanel.
+To check the software version installed in your Profile system, choose Help | About VdrPanel.
 The software version is listed in the Product Version field in the displayed window.